-So you follow the world’s best growth marketers.
-You read every line they ever wrote, and you implement their advice word for word.
+You follow the world’s best growth marketers.
+You read every line they ever wrote, and you implemented their advice word for word.
 You read the how to articles, tricks and growth tactics shared in growth hacking communities.
 But your results are not even close to what was promised in the case study!

 A similar experiment by Google+ fell flat despite having all the reasons to be successful.
 A number of other similar experiments by Google did not meet with remarkable success.
 I am sure, some strategies listed below can fuel your growth but its not a replacement of a great product, AWESOME user experience or a pressing customer need which your product solves.

 Here are few selected resources if you want to learn growth hacking

 Quite detailed and systematic guide to learn growth hacking, though it limits itself to planning and does not go in channel details and rightly so.
 No body can suggest you the channels you should try.
 This should come from your experience, expertise, resources, industry etc.